ghostersk/flask_url_shortener/README.md

 **NOTE:** When running locally all redirects will also be local.

 # Deploying

-If you do not have a dedicated server, I highly recommend using [Linode](https://www.linode.com/), [Heroku](https://www.heroku.com/) or [PythonAnywhere](https://www.pythonanywhere.com/) to host your application.

 Before deploying, make sure to set the following environment variables: